 All push/recovery/support vehicles are required to have a minimum of one 4 lb. portable fire extinguisher.
-All competition vehicle extinguishing system control valves shall be within the reach of the driver while strapped in position.
+All competition vehicle extinguishing system control valves or cable/linkage to control them shall be within the reach of the driver while strapped in position.
 The valves shall be designed to remain open once actuated.
 All agent lines and nozzles shall be metal and securely mounted.
 Extinguishing agent cylinders within the driver's compartment shall be mounted with a system more substantial than hose clamps alone.
 The use of hose clamps as a primary mounting system is prohibited.